All about VAT and international business

 Collection transactions

 Sometimes, foreign customers have a shipment picked up.
 In that case, you also need evidence to prove that these goods have left the Netherlands.
-So, always have your client sign a transport declaration (in Dutch) as proof.
+So, always have your client sign a (in Dutch) as proof.
+This is also known as a collection declaration.
 With this declaration and your records regarding the supply in question, you can demonstrate that the goods have been delivered to a customer in another country.

 Importing goods

 When you buy goods from a foreign supplier, you generally receive an invoice with 0% VAT.
-In that case, you have to calculate the VAT yourself, and declare this in your VAT return.
+In that case, you calculate the VAT yourself, and declare this in your VAT return.

 The following example demonstrates how to apply the VAT rules when you are purchasing goods from countries within the EU.